codingABI/SolarPoweredSender/README.md

 ### Voltage of battery in mV
 ![display battery](assets/images/display_vbat.png)

-While loading (Between sunrise and sunset with enough sun light) this voltage is the battery loading voltage.
+While charging (Between sunrise and sunset with enough sun light) this voltage is the battery charging voltage.
 If you want to see the battery voltage start displaying the status values after sunset.

 ### Current value for the light dependent resistor LDR
 ![display LDR](assets/images/display_ldr.png)